-While the Chamber of Commerce cries poor, it neglects the other half to the equation; not only are the costs of injuring people higher, but so is the ability of businesses to pay.
+While the Chamber of Commerce cries poor, it neglects the other half of the equation; not only are the costs of injuring people higher but so is the ability of businesses to pay.
 One major company reported a profit of $44.2 billion in 2020.
 If that company accidentally killed 1,000 people, it could pay all the families fair compensation and still make a profit.

 Our courts do have costs, but they provide:

 - An avenue for victims to obtain justice, without putting every careless person who kills or injures someone in jail